wzyndul/cloud_computing_systems/README.md

-<h1>Cloud Storage Web Application</h1>
+<h1 align="center" id="title">Cloud Storage Web Application</h1>

-<p>This is a cloud storage website built with Django and Python (planning to add frontend in React).
+<p id="description">This is a cloud storage website built with Django and Python (planning to add frontend in React).
 Made for the Cloud Computing Systems course at TUL.</p>

 <h2>🧐 Features</h2>